schitresh/software_development/languages/javascript/12_this_keyword.md

 // Useful in inner functions which are executed on global object
 // Using regular function here will print undefined const student = {
-  name: 'name',
+  name: 'Tom Cruise',
   print() {
     const inner = () => { console.log(this.name) }
     inner()
   }
 }
-student.print() // name
+student.print() // Tom Cruise

 // A class's body has this context
 // So arrow functions will correctly point to the instance or static fields